gning/tts-bot/README.md

    cp .env.example .env
    ```

-5. Edit the `.env` file with your Telegram Bot Token, Eleven Labs API Key, and optionally Azure Speech Service credentials
+5. Edit the `.env` file with your Telegram Bot Token, Eleven Labs API Key, and optionally Azure Speech Service and Google Gemini API credentials
    ```
    nano .env  # Or use any text editor
    ```